A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on FPGAs

 Propagation delay variations can be detected by observing the Transition Probability (TP) of a circuit \cite{tpdm-wdc, dfmm-swsc, damf-swc}.
 Consider a combinatorial digital circuit with an output node \(z\).
 For each applied input combination, an output value \(z(k)\) is produced.
 The \emph{transition probability} of z, denoted \(D(z)\), is the probability of the state changing when the next input stimuli are applied \cite{esac-gdkw} on the following clock cycle.
-As \(z\) can only be zero and one, then \(D(z)\) is the probability of \(z\) experiencing a transition between these states:
+As \(z\) can only be zero or one, \(D(z)\) is the probability of \(z\) experiencing a transition between these states:

-where \(p_z^{0 1}\) and \(p_z^{1 0}\) indicate the probability of \(z\) undergoing the \(0 \to 1\), \(1 \to 0\) transitions respectively.
-From \cite{esac-gdkw}, this probability can be calculated as the relative number of transitions that occurred in an interval of \(N\) clock cycles, as \(N \to \infty\).
-For instance, \(p_z^{1 0}\) can be defined as:
+where \(p_z^{0 1}\) and \(p_z^{1 0}\) indicate the probability of \(z\) undergoing the \(0 \to 1\), and \(1 \to 0\) transitions respectively.
+From \cite{esac-gdkw}, this probability can be calculated as the relative number of transitions that occurred in an interval of \(N\) clock cycles with \(N \to \infty\).